 Perhaps one of the most outspoken analysts on a potential future China Gold Standard and realistic Chinese Gold Reserve amount speculations is Alasdair MacLeod.

-In 2018, we had the pleasure to interview Alasdiar a few times regarding his ongoing China Gold Standard forecasts and insights.
+In 2018, we had the pleasure to interview Mr. Macleod a few times regarding his ongoing China Gold Standard forecasts and insights.

-China Gold Standard Potential as Fed Raises Interest Rates
+China Gold Standard Potential as Chinese Yuan Devaluation Enters Currency War

 In the following November 2018 interview, Alasdair MacLeod deems the Federal Reserve’s recent raising of the Fed Funds interest rate over the last few years (4:47-11:36).

-Interviewing Alasdair MacLeod in the summer of 2018, we got his timeline for a potential Chinese gold backed currency via potential denominated yuan gold bond issuances.
+Interviewing Alasdair MacLeod in the summer of 2018, we got his timeline for a potential Chinese gold-backed currency via likely denominated yuan gold bond issuances.

 Chinese Gold Reserves Officially Declared to Date

-For the Chinese yuan to garner acceptance into the IMF SDR basket in early 2016, she had to officially declare statistics on her monetary reserves and other matters.
+For the Chinese yuan to garner acceptance into the IMF SDR basket in early 2016, she had to declare statistics on her monetary reserves and other matters officially.

 Although to date the People’s Bank of China (PBOC) has barely budged Chinese Gold Reserve official figures higher, yet gold analysts know that China has no intention of fostering sharply higher gold prices until she has acquired her fill from western vaults and coffers.

-Of note is how Chinese US dollar reserves have fallen by almost $1 trillion USD in her defense of the yuan’s fixed exchange rate vs the US dollar.
+Of note is how Chinese US dollar reserves have fallen by almost USD 1 trillion in her defense of the yuan’s fixed exchange rate vs. the US dollar.

 As well in her efforts in acquiring resources, infrastructure development, and business ties around the globe through the ongoing China Belt and Road initiative.